-Biggest danger: Narrow ledges, deep chasms and hiking in bare feet
+Biggest danger: Narrow ledges, deep chasms, hiking in bare feet, civil war

 This rock-hewn church in the Gheralta region of Ethiopia is carved into the side of a vertical spire of rock with 200m (650ft) drops on all sides.
 To reach it, hikers must scale a sheer wall of rock and inch along a precipitous ledge, all in bare feet as footwear is not allowed in Ethiopia’s holy places.
 In fact, Abuna Yemata Guh is said to be the world’s least accessible place of worship.

 The first part of the hike is relatively gentle: steep but perfectly doable.
 However, soon enough, hikers encounter a sheer section where ropes are required.
 It’s here that climbers must remove their shoes.
 Finally, a precariously narrow ledge which dips into a hole in the cliff face must be overcome before entering the world’s least accessible church with triumph.

 Warning: Tigray has been embroiled in a civil war since 2020 and as such, most foreign offices advise against all travel to the region.